 For more detailed explanations of pet food ingredient definitions according to AAFCO, click here.

 Meat vs meat meal

 Meat meals like “chicken meal” are preferred over just “chicken” because meals are dried and rendered before weighing, making it a much more concentrated source of protein in comparison to a non-meal ingredient, which will be mostly water by weight.
 So just because “chicken” might be the first ingredient doesn’t mean it is actually the main source of protein – all that means is that it weighed more in proportion to the other ingredients, but that weight includes about 70% water.
 (Read more about meats vs meals here.)

 Carbohydrates are not considered an essential nutrient for dogs or cats, but carbs in moderation can be beneficial ingredients due to the nutrients and fiber they provide.
 However, notice I said in moderation.
 Unfortunately, the nature of dry foods’ ability to stick together in bite-sized pieces and have a long shelf life without the need for refrigeration means that all dry food will have a higher percentage of carbs than would be ideal.

 Although carbohydrate content isn’t required to be listed on the guaranteed analysis, it is easy to calculate.
-Simply subtract the % protein, fat, fiber, moisture, and ash from 100 and you will get the % carbs.
-Sometimes ash isn’t listed on the label, so we use the average ash % found in almost all kibbles, which is 8%.
+Simply subtract the % protein, fat, moisture, and ash from 100 and you will get the % carbs (including fiber).
+Sometimes ash isn’t listed on the label, so we use the average ash % found in most dry foods, which is 8%.